 This area was once a vast city, inhabited by more than 30,000 people.
-In the 16th century, it attracted missionaries and soldiers, merchants and horse-traders, and its elegant palaces and mansions were much praised by contemporary visitors.
+In the 16th century, it attracted missionaries and soldiers, merchants and horse-traders, and contemporary visitors much-praised its elegant palaces and mansions.
 However, by the mid-18th century, a series of epidemics and the silting up of the Mandovi river forced the Viceroy to move his residence downstream to Panaji.
-Thereafter, decline set in and, by the 19th century, the city was finally abandoned and its houses demolished.
-Today, Old Goa is a mere shadow of its former self, but the few churches and cathedrals that remain are considered to be among Goa’s most significant monuments.
+After that, decline set in and, by the 19th century, they abandoned the city and demolished its houses.
+Today, Old Goa is a mere shadow of its former self, but the few churches and cathedrals that remain are among Goa’s most significant monuments.

 After lunch, you’ll continue to Panaji.
 Goa’s capital is situated at the mouth of the Mandovi river and is reminiscent of a provincial Mediterranean town.
 Earlier a port of the Adil Shahi kings of Bijapur, it became a military landing stage after the arrival of the Portuguese in 1510.
-Today, Panaji has a relaxed and friendly ambience especially along the leafy avenues of the old town.
-The old residential quarters of Panaji has an old-world feel, characterized by a jumble of painted, tile-roofed houses.
-The streets are lined with taverns offering authentic Goan cuisine, and feni (cashew nut liqueur), and bakeries serving bebinca, the delicious local cake.
+Today, Panaji has a relaxed and friendly ambience, especially along the leafy avenues of the old town.
+The old residential quarters of Panaji has an old-world feel, characterised by a jumble of painted, tile-roofed houses.
+The streets lined with taverns offer authentic Goan cuisine, feni (cashew nut liqueur), and bakeries serving bebinca, the delicious local cake.
 Many of the residents still speak Portuguese.

-The luxury Goa tour we’ve described here is merely a starting point to share a flavour of the possibilities, and absolutely every aspect is flexible (from the hotels to the destinations to the length to the sightseeing).
-A popular way to include our Goa tour in a more comprehensive itinerary would be to combine it withthis luxury Rajasthan tour, flying from Udaipur down to Goa.
-To connect the dots, prior to hitting the beaches of Goa we’d recommend a stop in Mumbai – not only is this bustling city full of rich culture and history, it’s also an ideal linking point from anywhere else in the country, to seamlessly add-on your visit to Goa on a wider tour of Rajasthan and north India.
+The luxury Goa tour we’ve described here is merely a starting point to share a flavour of the possibilities.
+Every aspect is flexible, from the hotels to the destinations to the length to the sightseeing.
+A popular way to include Goa in a more comprehensive itinerary would be to combine it with this luxury Rajasthan tour, flying from Udaipur down to Goa.
+To connect the dots, we recommend a stop in Mumbai.
+Not only is this bustling city full of rich culture and history, but it’s also an ideal linking point from anywhere else in the country, to seamlessly add-on your visit to Goa on a wider tour of Rajasthan and north India.
 Here’s how we recommend you spend 72 hours in Mumbai).
 All our tours are private, and tailor-made to complement your taste and interests.
 In essence, the itinerary described above is just a starting point, and together we can refine it into your ideal Indian experience.

 Indian Excursions, aka the experts in luxury tours of Rajasthan.
 Anything and everything you’d like to see and experience in Rajasthan, we can make it happen while delivering an impeccable level of service.
 All our tours are private and tailor-made to our guest’s individual requirements.